Saturday, May 31, 2008

 Scilla siberica is a spring bulb that grows these petite plants with beautiful deep blue blooms.
 Like many members of the lily family, the plant is poisonous.
 Scilla contain cardiac glycosides, particularly scilla-dienolides, which act like digitalis to slow the heart rate.

 I really like these pink species/botanical tulips which I bought in BC last year.
-These are Tulipa humulis and they seem to be the brightest and showiest of the species tulips in my yard.
+These are Tulipa humilis and they seem to be the brightest and showiest of the species tulips in my yard.
 I grow them in my sloped rock garden.

 Dimorphotheca "African Sun" blooming like mad in a sunny window.
 These poor plants need to be outside soon.
 They're quickly outgrowing their pots.